 - The Parlor feed flows chronologically—unlike Twitter’s algorithm-based one.

-- Their plan is to use influencers to bring in money as opposed to using ads on their platform.
+- They plan to use influencers to bring in money instead of ads on their platform.

-- Unfortunately, there is no Parler stock price because it is a privately owned company.
+- Unfortunately, there is no Parler stock price because it is privately owned.

-Since its inception in 2018, usage has soared to over 2 million users.
-You can thank the supporters of the Trump administration for driving the majority of traffic to Parler.
+Since its inception in 2018, usage has soared to over 15 million users.
+You can thank the Trump administration’s supporters for driving most of the traffic to Parler.

-What’s surprising to me is that approximately 80% of people reaching the Parler site do so using the site’s name as a keyword.
+What’s surprising to me is that approximately 80% of people reaching the Parler site use the site’s name as a keyword.
 Along the same lines, they share a considerable audience overlap with Gadgism, a technology news site that shares Parler’s politics.

 If that’s the case, you could use divergence trading to trade Parler stock price if there was one.

-In a groundbreaking move, Parler announced their “Declaration of Independence” from Big Tech.
+Parler announced their “Declaration of Independence” from Big Tech in a groundbreaking move.
 What’s more, they’re creating a Bill of Rights for users.

 Their end goal is to enable the free and permission-less use of the internet by all.
-While at the same time, outlining the grievances with the censorship and data abuses of Big Tech.
+While simultaneously outlining the grievances with the censorship and data abuses of Big Tech.

 As a result, if there were a Parler stock price, you could practice it in your paper trading account.